 Founded in 1902 on the plains of western Kansas, Fort Hays State University is the second youngest of the state’s six universities.
 FHSU celebrated its centennial in 2002.

-From a humble but exciting beginning, when just two faculty members and a 19-course curriculum greeted 34 students, our university has grown to a faculty of more than 300, a support staff of approximately 250 and a student body of over 9,000.
-The university now offers hundreds of courses in each of its four main colleges — Arts and Sciences, Business and Leadership, Education and Technology, and Health and Life Sciences — and the Graduate School.
-The FHSU Virtual College provides many of the courses through various media to sites across Kansas and beyond.
+From a humble but exciting beginning, when just two faculty members and a 19-course curriculum greeted 34 students, our university has grown to a faculty of more than 400, a support staff of approximately 550 and a student body of over 14,000.
+The university now offers hundreds of courses in each of its five main colleges — the College of Arts, Humanities and Social Sciences, the W.R. and Yvonne Robbins College of Business and Entrepreneurship, the College of Education, the College of Health and Behavioral Sciences and the Peter Werth College of Science, Technology and Mathematics — as well as the Graduate School.
+FHSU Online provides many of the courses through various media to sites across Kansas and beyond.

 FHSU is governed by a Board of Regents appointed by the governor of the state of Kansas.